cortega8612/design-everyone/_posts/projects/2014-04-07-design-everyone-v2.md

 <p class="col-md-12"><img class="img-responsive img-rounded" src="/images/2014-04-07-design-everyone/10east.jpg" alt="Real World"/></p>

-Therefore, building continuous feedback loops with the community, stakeholders and resilient teams is essential.
+<p>Therefore, building continuous feedback loops with the community, stakeholders and resilient teams is essential.
 It needs to be both objective and subjective; the resilient teams needs to understand the subjective opinions, analyze them, get insights, and with that data, propose it back to the community.
-But is not about delivering numbers and raw data, it is about translating the meaning of those numbers into experiences, because understanding that translation will allow to create stronger bonds within the community and resilient teams.
+But is not about delivering numbers and raw data, it is about translating the meaning of those numbers into experiences, because understanding that translation will allow to create stronger bonds within the community and resilient teams.</p>

 ---